ramch22/vmcbook/book/vmcOnAWS/aTechnicalOverview/concepts.md

 ---

 #### Introduction
-Prior to getting started with the VMware Cloud on AWS service, it is critical to understand the prerequisites needed in order to successfully on-board.
-As a starting point, the following items should be well understood by all users of the service:
+Prior to getting started with the VMware Cloud on AWS service, it is critical to understand the basic components of the service.
+As a starting point, the following items should be well understood:
 * the Software Defined Data Center (SDDC)
 * the VMware Cloud Org
 * the customer AWS account